TGuambe/retail-sales-data-validation-database-design/README.md

 # retail-sales-data-validation-database-design
 Data validation, cleaning, and relational database design for a retail sales dataset using Microsoft Excel and an ER Diagram.

+## 💡 Skills Demonstrated
+- Data Cleaning
+- Data Validation
+- Relational Database Design
+- Database Normalization
+- Entity Relationship Diagrams (ERD)
+- Microsoft Excel
+- Documentation

-## Overview
+## 📌Overview
-This project documents the beginning stages of preparing a retail sales dataset for database implementation and business intelligence analysis.
+This project documents the initial stages of preparing a retail sales dataset for relational database design.
-Instead of than immediately importing the dataset into PostgreSQL for analysis, I first designed a normalized relational database schema using an Entity Relationship Diagram (ERD), evaluated the quality of the data, and performed cleaning in Microsoft Excel.
-The objective was to ensure the dataset was suitable for further SQL analysis and reporting.
+Rather than immediately importing the dataset into PostgreSQL, the dataset was first profiled, cleaned, validated, and normalized to identify data quality issues that could affect downstream analysis.
+The project concludes with the design of a normalized Entity Relationship Diagram (ERD) that models the dataset as a relational database.

 ## Objective
 - Design a normalized relational database.
 - Assess the quality of the original retail sales dataset.
 - Identify duplicate and missing values.
-- Prepare the dataset for future PostgreSQL implementation.

 ## Dataset
 Source: Retail Sales Dataset (Kaggle)
 The dataset contains e-commerce orders from across India, spanning 2020–2024 - including customer information, product details, pricing, shipping information and sales metrics.

-## Tools used
+## 🛠 Tools used
-- Microsoft Excel
+- Microsoft Excel - Data cleaning & validation
-- Draw.io
+- Draw.io - Entity Relationship Diagram
-- GitHub
+- GitHub - Documentation & version control

 ## Data Cleaning
 The following data quality checks were performed: